Agaricus arvensis: Similar species

 In addition to its similarity to other related species, this fungus can be confused with deadly species of Amanita.

-Agaricus osecanus is rare, and lacks the almond smell.
+Agaricus osecanus is rare and lacks the almond smell.
 Agaricus xanthodermus, the yellow stainer, can cause stomach upsets.

 Distribution and habitat

 It is one of the largest white Agaricus species in Britain (where it appears during July–November), West Asia (Iran), and North America.

 Frequently found near stables, as well as in meadows, it may form fairy rings.
 The mushroom is often found growing with nettles (a plant that also likes nutrient-rich soil).
 It is associated with cypress on the North American West Coast and spruce to the east.

 Conservation

 This mushroom is considered common and widespread, thus is not a conservation concern.

 Edibility

-This is a choice edible species.
-Despite this, the fruit bodies of this and other yellow-staining Agaricus species often have a build-up of heavy metals, such as cadmium, and copper.
+This is a choice edible species, but Agaricus mushrooms along with many other species bioaccumulate heavy metals when growing in contaminated substrates.
 Additionally, this mushroom can resemble deadly Amanita mushrooms, such as A. verna.